Growing-Beyond-Earth/GettingStarted/README.md

 # Thonny IDE with the Raspberry Pi Pico

-In this first lesson, I will demonstrate how to use Thonny IDE and MicroPython on a Raspberry Pi Pico to do something simple with the Raspberry Pi Pico,
+In this lesson, I will demonstrate how to use Thonny IDE and MicroPython on a Raspberry Pi Pico to do something simple with the Raspberry Pi Pico, and your GBE control box.

 ## Setup the environment
 Let's begin by downloading and installing [Thonny Python IDE for beginners ](https://thonny.org/).